EngineeringLast Updated May 9, 20249 min read

 Monolithic design

-In past years, when application developers wanted their application to process large data sets, they built mainframe-based applications.
-This approach was efficient when personal computers (PCs) were less widely used, and end-users had more computer experience than the average consumer.
+In past years, when application developers wanted their application to process large data sets, they built applications for mainframes.
+End users of those mainframes had more computer experience than the average consumer.
+There were no personal computers (PCs) for consumers to use.

-As PCs became more common, and the pool of users became less experienced, intuitive software programs that could run on independent machines became important.
-This independence gave rise to a new challenge: application-to-application communication.
-We met this challenge with advancements in network computing like remote procedure calls over network protocols: Transmission Control Protocol and Internet Protocol (TCP/IP).
+PCs became more common, and the pool of users became less experienced.
+This change required intuitive software programs that could run on independent machines.
+A new challenge emerged: application-to-application communication.
+Network computing made advancements like remote procedure calls over network protocols: Transmission Control Protocol and Internet Protocol (TCP/IP).

-However, environmental constraints arose.
+However, environmental constraints became a problem.
 Users were deploying applications on many different operating systems, hardware platforms, and network protocols.
 This diversity created a further strain on inter-application interaction and data sharing.

 Distributed computing became the inevitable next step.